Friday, July 27, 2018

 "The men of Nineveh will stand up with this generation at the judgment, and will condemn it because they repented at the preaching of Jonah; and behold, something greater than Jonah is here."
 (Matthew 12:41)

-If we truly wish to inherit eternal life, then we must turn to God and seek the forgiveness that He provides.
-True repentance will inevitably result in a changed lifestyle.
+If we define the term repentance to mean a change of mind, then we give an incomplete explanation of that concept.
 An aspect of repentance is the conviction that sin should no longer persist in our lives.
-We must recognize that we are spiritually bankrupt sinners who are in need of His redemption.
-The word order of faith and repentance in the New Testament indicates that both are inseparable (Mark 1:15; Acts 20:21).
-If there is no repentance from sin, then there can be no forgiveness by God.
-If repentance is removed or redefined from its original meaning, then the gospel falls apart.
+We must recognize that we are spiritually bankrupt sinners, totally in need of God's grace and redemption.
+Moreover, the word order of faith and repentance in the New Testament indicates that both are inseparable (Mark 1:15; Acts 20:21).
+If there is no repentance from sin, then there can be no forgiveness of it by God.
+If God does not forgive our sins, then we stand eternally condemned before Him.
+If repentance is removed from the equation of salvation, then the gospel itself falls apart.

 Tuesday, July 17, 2018